sambitsargam/ONEbox/README.md

 ### 🎪 Why ONEbox?

 - **🚀 Faster Development**: Pre-built components and templates accelerate your development cycle
+- **� AI-Powered Assistance**: ChatGPT-powered AI assistant for instant OneChain development help
-- **🧪 Risk-Free Testing**: Simulate transactions before spending real gas fees
+- **�🧪 Risk-Free Testing**: Simulate transactions before spending real gas fees
 - **📊 Complete Visibility**: Track all your transactions with detailed analytics
 - **🔧 Developer-First**: Built by developers, for developers, with real-world use cases in mind
 - **🌐 Production Ready**: From prototype to production with the same tools